-Now, you might be thinking, “Sure, a giveaway will grow your list, but the emails will be low-quality, made up primarily of freebie junkies with no interest in buying your product.”
+You might be thinking, “Sure, a giveaway will grow my email list, but the emails will be low-quality, made up primarily of freebie junkies with no interest in buying my product.”

-In the Bryan Harris giveaway I cited earlier, the offered prize was a 10 year subscription to Leadpages, an industry-leading landing-page service.
-For someone in Bryan’s target audience – online marketers – that’s a $3,000 value and an amazing prize.
-For anyone else – anyone not interested in marketing or ecommerce – it’s worthless.
+For example, Videofruit once offered a prize of a 10-year subscription to Leadpages, an industry-leading landing page service.
+For someone in Videofruit’s target audience, which is online marketers, that’s a $3,000 value and an amazing prize.
+For someone who doesn’t work in marketing, it’s worthless.

-Giveaways are a lightning fast, guaranteed way to boost your email list.
-In addition to the direct benefit of more subscribers, giveaways increase goodwill with existing subscribers as you are offering something to them for free.
+Giveaways are a lightning-fast, guaranteed way to boost your email list.
+In addition to the direct benefit of more subscribers, giveaways can also increase your goodwill with existing subscribers since you are offering something to them for free.

 4. Featured Opt-In Incentives

-These days, it’s rare to find a high-traffic website that doesn’t have some type of featured opt-in incentive.
-This could be an Ebook, swipe file, white paper, resource list, free software tool, or any number of content types, but all of them serve as opt-in incentives for acquiring email subscriptions.
+It’s rare to find a high-traffic website that doesn’t offer opt-in incentives like an Ebook, swipe file, white paper, resource list, free software tool, or any number of content types, but all of them serve as opt-in incentives for acquiring email subscriptions.

-The difference between this and the previously mentioned Content Upgrade is that Featured Incentives aren’t linked to a specific blog post.
-Most websites create one high-value opt-in incentive and then advertise this same incentive via their:
+The difference between opt-ins and content upgrades is that featured incentives aren’t linked to a specific blog post, while content upgrades are.
+Most websites create one high-value opt-in incentive and advertise it via their:

-The advantage with this strategy is efficiency.
-You only have to create a single piece of content, and you can then utilize this content at every turn.
-This is a much more palatable option for small business owners who don’t have the bandwidth in their schedules to produce upgraded content for each blog post.
+The advantage of this strategy is efficiency.
+You only have to create a single re-usable piece of content to grow your email marketing list.
+This is a much more palatable option for small business owners who don’t have the bandwidth to produce upgraded content for each new blog post.

 The featured incentive is a simple, straightforward way to immediately increase your subscription rate.

-The best part about pop-ups is they are easy.
-You can’t argue with 9 times more subscribers for a few minutes worth of work.
+The best part about pop-ups is they are easy to implement.
 The steps for installing a successful popup are easy.